Nearest $\Omega$-stable matrix via Riemannian optimization

 Another common related (but different!) problem is that of finding the nearest $\Omega$-\emph{unstable} matrix, i.e., given a matrix $A$ with all its eigenvalues in the interior of a closed set $\Omega$, finding the nearest matrix with \emph{at least} one eigenvalue outside the interior of $\Omega$, together with its distance from $A$.
-For $\Omega=\Omega_H$ and $\Omega = \Omega_S$, these minimal distances are known as \emph{pseudospectral abscissa} and \emph{pseudospectral radius} (or \emph{stability radius}), respectively, and they have been studied extensively; see for instance~\cite{BenM,BurLO,B88,GM15,GugO,HeW,HinP,KosMS,KreB,Men,MenO}.
+For $\Omega=\Omega_H$ (resp. $\Omega = \Omega_S$), this minimal distance (known as \emph{stability radius}) is related to the \emph{pseudospectral abscissa} (resp. \emph{pseudospectral radius}), respectively, and has been studied extensively; see for instance~\cite{BenM,BurLO,B88,GM15,GugO,HeW,HinP,KosMS,KreB,Men,MenO}.
 Other variants and extensions have been studied recently as well~\cite{GilKS19,GilKS20,GMS18,GugP18,NesP20}.

 Nearest $\Omega$-stable matrix problems are notoriously hard.
 Unlike various other matrix nearness problems~\cite{Higham89matrixnearness}, and to our knowledge, there is no closed-form solution based on an eigenvalue or Schur decomposition.
-At least for the choices of $\Omega$ illustrated above, the feasible region $S_{\Omega, n, \F}$ is nonconvex.
+At least for the choices of $\Omega$ illustrated above, the feasible region $S(\Omega, n, \F)$ is nonconvex.
 As a result, currently existing algorithms cannot guarantee that a global minimizer is found, and are often caught in local minima.
-In the most popular case of the nearest Hurwitz stable matrix problem, many approaches have been proposed, including the following. \begin{itemize} \item Orbandexivry, Nesterov and Van Dooren~\cite{ONV13} use a method based on successive projections on convex approximations of the feasible region $S_{\Omega, n, \F}$. \item Curtis, Mitchell and Overton~\cite{CurMO}, improving on a previous method by Lewis and Overton~\cite{LewO}, use a BFGS method for non-smooth problems, applying it directly to the largest real part among all eigenvalues. \item Choudhary, Gillis and Sharma~\cite{CGS19,GS17} use a reformulation using dissipative Hamiltonian systems, paired with various optimization methods, including semidefinite programming. \end{itemize}
+In the most popular case of the nearest Hurwitz stable matrix problem, many approaches have been proposed, including the following. \begin{itemize} \item Orbandexivry, Nesterov and Van Dooren~\cite{ONV13} use a method based on successive projections on convex approximations of the feasible region $S(\Omega, n, \F)$. \item Curtis, Mitchell and Overton~\cite{CurMO}, improving on a previous method by Lewis and Overton~\cite{LewO}, use a BFGS method for non-smooth problems, applying it directly to the largest real part among all eigenvalues. \item Choudhary, Gillis and Sharma~\cite{CGS19,GS17} use a reformulation using dissipative Hamiltonian systems, paired with various optimization methods, including semidefinite programming. \end{itemize}